The 2024 MLB playoffs are (nearly) here!

 Pitching Quality

 Philadelphia has the best overall pitching staff.
-It is the only team with a sub-four xFIP, K-BB% greater than 15%, and a Pitching+ rating of 102 or higher in both its starting rotation and bullpen (the bullpens for Atlanta and San Diego also met those filters).
+It is the only team with a sub-four xFIP, K-BB% greater than 15% and a Pitching+ rating of 102 or higher in both its starting rotation and bullpen (the bullpens for Atlanta and San Diego also met those filters).

 The Phillies bullpen is a completely rebuilt unit after their 2023 postseason collapse, but it is worth noting that they struggled in the second half (20th in xFIP, 22nd in K-BB%, 19th in Stuff+, 8th in Pitching+, 16th in botERA).

-I'd rate the Padres – whose starting pitchers (101 Pitching+) just missed the cutoff for the above filters – as the second-best overall staff.
-Their rotation would qualify for the same filters as Philadelphia's pitchers if you isolated since Yu Darvish and Joe Musgrove returned to their rotation (103 Pitching+ in September).
+I'd rate the Padres — whose starting pitchers (101 Pitching+) just missed the cutoff for the above filters — as the second-best overall staff.
+Their rotation would qualify for the same filters as Philadelphia's pitchers if you isolated since Yu Darvish and Joe Musgrove returned to the rotation (103 Pitching+ in September).

 Moreover, since adding Jason Adam and Tanner Scott at the trade deadline, the Padres bullpen has arguably been the best individual position group in baseball (3.34 xFIP, 19.8% K-BB%, 3.42 botERA, 122 Stuff+, 106 Pitching+).

-If you lower the Pitching+ filter to 100, bullpens for Atlanta, Baltimore, Cleveland, Detroit, Houston, and Milwaukee enter the conversation.
+If you lower the Pitching+ filter to 100, bullpens for Atlanta, Baltimore, Cleveland, Detroit, Houston and Milwaukee enter the conversation.
 And if I isolate for second-half numbers, Arizona's bullpen (3.84 xFIP, 15.6% K-BB%, 101 Pitching+) enters the mix too.

 However, I don't trust the bullpens for the Royals (16th in second-half xFIP, 17th in K-BB%, 17th in botERA), Yankees (5th, 16th, 20th, 18th) or Dodgers (21st, 18th, 19th, 15th).